letsencrypt/acme-spec/draft-barnes-acme.md

 contact (optional, array of string):
 : An array of URIs that the server can use to contact the client for issues related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation.

-recoveryToken (optional, string):
-: An opaque token that the client can present to demonstrate that it participated in a prior authorization transaction.

 agreement (optional, string):
 : A URI referring to a subscriber agreement or terms of service provided by the server (see below).
 Including this field indicates the client's agreement with these terms.